sklintyg/frontend/apps/rehabstod/README.md

 ## Self signed certificate

-For running development mode with valid ssl, install [mkcert](https://github.com/FiloSottile/mkcert) and run `mkcert -install`.
+For running with locally-trusted development certificates, install [mkcert](https://github.com/FiloSottile/mkcert) and run `mkcert -install`.
 Click "yes" when prompted.

 Create a certificate for `rs2.rs.localtest.me` with: